| Move Tool

 The Move tool played a prominent role in forming the details of this tiki.
 As this tiki is a symmetrical form, the tiki started as a half-circle face and made into a component.
 A mirror-image of the component (make a component copy, select it and do a -1 Scale to mirror) was positioned next the first component.
 To manipulate the individual edges of the arc geometry, select the arc > right-click > Explode.
 Push/pull the face to extrude the face.
 Manipulate the profile of the extruded face and Push/Pull again.
 Repeat...

-Some manipulation moves with the Move tool are shown below (start at the bottom to better follow how the tiki was model by progressively manipulating the top surface of a Push/Pulled extrusion):
+Some modeling techniques with the Move tool are shown below (start at the bottom to better follow how the tiki was modeled by progressively Push/Pulling a face and manipulating the resulting edges and faces with the Move tool):

 is the blue axis